 If you added parameters, JetBrains Rider suggests several ways to fix calls of the function: you can choose to leave the code of the calls non-compilable, use 'null' or specific value for all calls, or use a call diagram to pick values for each specific call individually (for more information, refer to Updating calls with a call diagram (Push/Pull Parameter tool)).

 If you choose Delegate via overloading method in the refactoring wizard, JetBrains Rider leaves the existing declaration and calls it inside the new declaration, thus allowing you to leave the existing usages unchanged.

-Note that this option is not available if you modify a function form an inheritance hierarchy.
+Note that this option is not available if you modify a function from an inheritance hierarchy.

 For example, if you changed the name and reordered parameters of a method